 We will compare two ecosystems, the Barents Sea and the Scotian Shelf, NW Atlantic to get insights not restricted to one specific ecosystem.

-Oceanic banks are non-uniform spatial patterns or “hot spots” where trophic interactions among species are strong, suggesting that focusing research efforts on submarine banks within the overall marine landscape will provide an efficient and direct way to address marine biodiversity issues.
-Whereas terrestrial ecologists have been studying these processes for decades, such studies have been rare in the marine realm.
-We draw extensively on the concepts, theories and methods developed and advanced in terrestrial ecology to develop our understanding of marine ecosystems.
+Oceanic banks are shallow non-uniform spatial patterns or “hot spots” where trophic interactions among species are strong, suggesting that focusing research efforts on submarine banks within the overall marine landscape will provide an efficient and direct way to address marine biodiversity issues.

 Oceanic banks in the Barents Sea (left) and on the Scotian Shelf (right).